tweag/skyscope/README.md

 ### Hiding visible nodes

-Collapsing nodes can help keep the size of the graph manageable but it will still grow too complex from time to time.
+Collapsing nodes can help keep the size of the graph manageable, but it will still grow too complex from time to time.
 When this happens you can crop the graph to a smaller selection of nodes: